top of page

 Romain Blanc.jpg

-Romain BLANC,
+Romain Blanc,

 Romain began his journey in the forestry world in 2007 with an apprenticeship as a forester-lumberjack in the layered forests of Le Locle – La Chaux-de-Fonds.
 He then trained as a forester at the CEFOR forest training center in Lyss, then continued with a bachelor's degree in forest sciences at the Bernese University of Applied Sciences (HES) HAFL in Zollikofen.
 He is now a teacher at CEFOR, a cantonal forest planner in Neuchâtel and a collaborator at the forestry competence center in Lyss.